 Last week the Earth Angels of Hot Springs recycled:

-A total of 12.06 tons of recyclable materials were kept out of the landfill!
+Last week, a total of 59.20 tons of recyclable materials were kept out of the landfill!